Locuscope

 Discover what energies are influencing this place this week

-Ireland is rolling into the week like a Sagittarius on a caffeine buzz.
+Ireland steps into the week like a Sagittarius on a caffeine high.
 Big ideas.
-Bigger energy.
-Zero patience for anything boring.
+Big moods.
+Zero chill.
+The country is chasing adventure energy and everyone can feel it.

 Previous Vibes